Input data

 Quality control

 Besides the Cohort, the loader functions also provide Q/C results (qc_results) as PreprocessingValidationResult.
-The Q/C checker points out as many issues as possible (not just the first one), to allow fixing all issues at once.
-The issues can be explored programmaticaly through the PreprocessingValidationResult API, or we can display a summary with the summarize() method:
+The Q/C checker points out as many issues as possible (not just the first one), to address all issues at once, as opposed to time-consuming iterative fixing.
+The issues can be explored programmatically through the PreprocessingValidationResult API, or we can display a summary with the summarize() method:

 >>> qc_results.summarize()